 - On 19 December 2013 Arrow Energy Pty Ltd (Arrow) received approval from the Australian Government to proceed with the Surat Gas Project (SGP) under the Commonwealth Environment Protection and Biodiversity Conservation Act 1999 (EPBC 2010/5344). - The approval included: - Maximum disturbance limits to the core habitat of Matters of National Environmental Significance (MNES) for the Whole of Project (in Table 1 of the approval) and Stage 1 activities (in Table 2 of the approval) - Minimum Stage 1 offset areas for six listed threatened species and two EPBC Communities.
 The ratio applied by the Department was for Arrow to offset 2.7 to 4.2 times each hectare of core habitat disturbed.
-The definition of core habitat included in the approval is, 'means core habitat known and core habitat possible as defined in the rules for habitat mapping for each individual species in the Supplementary Report to the Surat Gas Project EIS (March 2012), Attachment 1 Matters of National Environmental Significance.' - The requirement to provide a Species Impact Management and Offset Plan (SIMOP) for Stage 1, to be approved by the Minister in writing, prior to the commencement of the action - There have been three variations to the original approval (dated 29 March 2017, 29 May 2018 and 31 October 2018) to: - Split the Stage 1 SIMOP into two separate documents: a Species Impact Management Plan (SIMP) and a Stage 1 Offset Strategy - Include the requirement for a more detailed Offset Area Management Plan (OAMP) to be submitted within 12 months of project commencement - Increase the Stage 1 maximum disturbance to core habitat areas in Table 2 for the two listed threatened species that have very broad core habitat mapping requirements (South-eastern Long-eared Bat and Dunmall's Snake)
+The definition of core habitat included in the approval is, 'means core habitat known and core habitat possible as defined in the rules for habitat mapping for each individual species in the Supplementary Report to the Surat Gas Project EIS (March 2012), Attachment 1 Matters of National Environmental Significance.' - The requirement to provide a Species Impact Management and Offset Plan (SIMOP) for Stage 1, to be approved by the Minister in writing, prior to the commencement of the action. - There have been five variations to the original approval (dated 29 March 2017, 29 May 2018, 31 October 2018, 2 July 2019 and 29 March 2022) to: - Split the Stage 1 SIMOP into two separate documents: a Species Impact Management Plan (SIMP) and a Stage 1 Offset Strategy. - Include the requirement for a more detailed Offset Area Management Plan (OAMP) to be submitted within 12 months of project commencement. - Include the requirement to secure and legally register offsets prior to commencing subsequent development Stages. - Increase the Stage 1 maximum disturbance to core habitat areas in Table 2 for the two listed threatened species that have very broad core habitat mapping requirements (South-eastern Long-eared Bat and Dunmall's Snake).